microsoft/Test-NetStack/README.md

 Finally, you may run the Test-NetStack module.
 The following parameters are required:
--MachineList -- Specifies the list of machines to run the test amongst.
+- MachineList -- Specifies the list of machines to run the test amongst.
--Credentials -- Specify the domain credentials for the test machines.
+- Credentials -- Specify the domain credentials for the test machines.
 Passing in `Get-Credential` is sufficient.

 The following parameters are optional:
--StageNumber -- Specify which stages of the test you'd like to run.
+- StageNumber -- Specify which stages of the test you'd like to run.
 Ex.
 Specifying -StageNumber 1, 4, 5 will run stages 1, 4, and 5.
--NetworkImage -- Setting this parameter to `$true` will force the test to only run the inital detail collection set up stage.
+- NetworkImage -- Setting this parameter to `$true` will force the test to only run the inital detail collection set up stage.

 (below are notes, disregard)